How does Marijuana Affect the Lungs?

 Is there a safe method of inhaling marijuana?

 The American Thoracic Society estimates that there is no 100% safe method of smoking marijuana without damaging your lungs.
-In fact, it lists different methods such as smoking joints, pipes or water bongs when referring to methods that can affect the body.
-In spite of that, it is the American Thoracic Society itself that affirms that it is necessary to have more studies to make a definitive or conclusive decision regarding this fact.
+In fact, it lists different methods such as smoking joints, pipes, or water bongs as examples of how marijuana affect the lungs through inhalation.
+Despite these concerns, the American Thoracic Society also states that more research is needed to make a definitive or conclusive decision regarding the full extent of these effects.

 We have already talked about diseases such as bronchitis and cancer which can be manifested by chronic cannabis use.
 Now, you may be wondering if there are other types of pathologies linked to cannabis use.
 That is why we ask ourselves the following question: